NVlabs/DoRA/commonsense_reasoning/README.md

 # Finetuning LLaMA on commonsense reasoning tasks using DoRA

-This directory includes the DoRA implementation and guidelines for replicating the results outlined in our paper.
+This directory includes the DoRA implementation and guidelines for reproducing the results in our paper.

 ## Setup
 1. Install dependencies